Dubrzr/NG-Notifier/README.md

 ### Configuration

-Now you have to set up your own settings in ngnotifier/settings.py file.
+Now you have to set up your own settings in ngnotifier/settings.py file, just rename the example.settings.py file provided.

 Things you must/may modify: